Do you want to run a virtual class online on your WordPress website?

 With an LMS (Learning Management System) solution, you can even offer quizzes and grade students’ performance.
 You’ll need an LMS plugin for WordPress.

-Our top recommendation here is LearnDash.
-It lets you create as many different courses as you like, with lessons, topics, quizzes, and categories.
+Our top recommendation here is Thrive Apprentice.
+It lets you create as many different courses as you like, with text lessons, video lessons, audio lessons, and more.
 You can schedule lessons to be released over time if you want.

 For more details, see our guide on how to create an online course with WordPress.

 Restrict Access to Classes and Online Resources

 What if you don’t want a whole learning environment, but instead, you want to lock content on your site?
 You can do that with a membership site plugin.

 We recommend using MemberPress as your membership site plugin.
 It’s easy to set up and has powerful access controls.
 You can restrict access not only to posts and pages but also to specific categories, tags, files, and more.